guaMass/my-AI-repo/README.md

 # my-AI-repo
-Intro some sample AI algorithms used in Robotics and Autonomous vehicles
+Intro some sample AI algorithms were used in ALWAYS Cup 2017 Formula Student Autonomous